gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 At this point, our bot is starting to become pretty powerful, allowing the user to update reservation values at any step in the process!
 But how did it work?

 In the example above, our *RestaurantDialog* was waiting for the user to select a recommended restaurant.
 When you typed `sorry, actually make my reservation in Cleveland`, the bot tried to find a restaurant by this name, but obviously couldn't.
 At that point, it passed your response to the base *LuisReservationDialog* which in turn called LUIS to see if it recognized your **intent**.
-It identified this as a *Create Reservation* **intent** and called *LuisReservationDialog.CreateReservation*, which overwrote the location value in state and *called* back up our converation chain.
+It identified this as a *Create Reservation* **intent** and called *LuisReservationDialog.CreateReservation*, which overwrote the location value in state and *called* back up our conversation chain.

 Alright, let's try something else.
 Go back to your emulator (make sure to end the previous conversation), and walk through creating a reservation, all the way up until the bot asks you for the number of people on the reservation.
 When it does, type if `there will be 6 of us`.
 Hmmm, maybe our bot isn't as smart as we thought.